Arithmetic mean: Angles

 In general application, such an oversight will lead to the average value artificially moving towards the middle of the numerical range.
-A solution to this problem is to use the optimization formulation (that is, define the mean as the central point: the point about which one has the lowest dispersion) and redefine the difference as a modular distance (i.e., the distance on the circle: so the modular distance between 1° and 359° is 2°, not 358°).
+A solution to this problem is to use the optimization formulation (that is, define the mean as the central point: the point about which one has the lowest dispersion) and redefine the difference as a modular distance (i.e. the distance on the circle: so the modular distance between 1° and 359° is 2°, not 358°).

 Symbols and encoding

 The arithmetic mean is often denoted by a bar (vinculum or macron), as in $\bar{x}$.

-Some software (text processors, web browsers) may not display the "x̄" symbol correctly.
-For example, the HTML symbol "x̄" combines two codes — the base letter "x" plus a code for the line above (̄ or ¯).

-In some document formats (such as PDF), the symbol may be replaced by a "¢" (cent) symbol when copied to a text processor such as Microsoft Word.